reunono/CorgiEngineExtensions/README.md

 Because they weren't created by Renaud, the creator of the Corgi Engine, because I want to keep the Engine simple to use and just pouring features into it (as cool as they may be) wouldn't be such a great idea, and because the Engine is meant to be extended upon, and these extensions are great examples of that.

 ## Do I need to pay something?
 Give credit?
 No you don't, it's all free to use.
-Feel free to give credit to their creators though (they'll mention that in the class' comments if they want to.
+Feel free to give credit to their creators though (they'll mention that in the class' comments if they want to).

 ## Are more extensions coming?
 Can I contribute?
 Absolutely, contributions are always welcome.
 If you want to contribute, drop me a line using [the form on this page](http://corgi-engine.moremountains.com/corgi-engine-contact), or create a pull request on this very repository.